 - How we collect personal information

 We will collect personal information from directly from you and/or from our supplier.
-Our supplier has been procured to deliver Life Sciences Scotland on our behalf, and will be under contractual obligations to process your personal information in compliance with Data Protection Laws.
+Our supplier is under contractual obligations to process your personal information in compliance with Data Protection Laws.

 - How we use your information

 Life Sciences Scotland collects and uses personal information about you and will use it for the following purposes:-

 - To maintain our records